teremterem/MiniAgents/README.md

 This script will print the following lines to the console:

 ```
-PREPARING TO DELIVER MESSAGES FROM AGENTS
+PREPARING TO DELIVER MESSAGES FROM AGGREGATOR
 Aggregator started
 Aggregator still working
 Aggregator finished